 I just finished reading Tales From The Dark Tower.
 Outstanding.
 I love the way that the stories were all connected.
 It was like the pieces of a jigsaw puzzle coming together slowly one by one.
 Great concept.
 I'm REALLY looking foward to your next book.

 Tales From The Dark Tower is one of my absolute favorite books to read and I was hoping there would be more of it!
 Seriously, this book is so great—no words I can find would ever do justice in describing just how much I adore and appreciate the book.
 From first page to last, this book is magnificent.

 Your artwork is truly amazing, I can not believe someone can come up with these haunting yet beautiful images.The one that truly caught my eye is the one you did in Tales From The Dark Towerfor the story "Masque of Sorrow."
 I adore your poem "Something Wicked."
 I read it over and over and yet it remains fresh and new.

 I've loved your artwork for some time now, and I recently bought Tales From The Dark Tower.
 I couldn't put the book down.
 It was amazing.
 It was one of those books you want to read and finish it, but you want to take your time and savor the excitement.
 But I wanted to tell you how much I loved the book and keep doing what you do best!

 This book was just calling for me to read it while sitting upon a store shelf.
 The drawings by Joseph Vargo are the most captivating and moving that I've ever seen anywhere.
 All of the stories were brilliant and tolled an awesome tale!!!
 I just wanted to thank you all for writing one of the best books ever!

 I would like to congratulate you on your work...
-Tales of the Dark Tower is just awsome!!
+Tales From The Dark Tower is just awsome!!
 I love the way the stories are told, and I also love your art.